jw-lin/cbeam/docs_source/PL.rst

 solving through the waveguide
 -----------------------------

 We can also characterize the waveguide to get the effective indices and modes as a function of :math:`z`.
-For reference, this takes around a minute on my laptop.
+For reference, this around 80s on my desktop.
 Below I also plot the effective indices.

 .. plot::
     :context: close-figs

     # comment/uncomment below as necessary
-    # PLprop.characterize(save=True,tag="test")
+    PLprop.characterize(save=True,tag="test")

-    PLprop.load("test")
+    # PLprop.load("test")

     PLprop.plot_neffs()